Inebriatedsoul/Inebriatedsoul.github.io/README.md

 ## Welcome to Jeremy's Homepage

 This site will act as the hub for all my current and future projects.
-Welcome and please enjoy the ride!!1
+Welcome and please enjoy the ride!!

 ### Projects